pixelpill/BaldisBasicsTest/README.md

-If you see any bugs or glitches go to the the "issues" tab and make an issue. i will check the issues and read your reports , when fixed i will close the issue
+If you see any bugs or glitches go to the "issues" tab and make an issue. i will check the issues and read your reports , when fixed i will close the issue